-Analogous color scheme refers to three colors in a row on the color wheel.
+An analogous color scheme refers to three colors in a row on the color wheel.
 Typically, three colors are a set of one primary color, one secondary color, and a shade by mixing the first two colors.
 We could find this scheme in nature and very pleasant to the eye.
-In a monochromatic color scheme, make sure that there are enough contrasts, i.e. accent elements, such as a noticeable antique, decorative throw pillows, or a piece of conceptual furniture that could easily stand out against the backdrop.
+In a monochromatic color scheme, make sure that there are enough contrasts, i.e., accent elements, such as a noticeable antique, decorative throw pillows, or a piece of conceptual furniture that could easily stand out against the backdrop.
 In addition, the 60-30-10 rule plays out to its best standing of proportions.

 Triadic Color Scheme

 A triadic color scheme uses colors that are evenly spaced on the color wheel.
 This type of color alignment tends to be quite vibrant, even with unsaturated hues.
 Hence it is mostly used in a space like a playroom.
-The trick to manipulating this color scheme is to keep the balance by using one dominant color and another two colors for accent.
+The trick to manipulating this color scheme is to balance using one dominant color and another two colors for accent.

 Tetradic (Rectangle) Color Scheme

 Another trick to let this scheme work best is to use few patterns to fall within the same color spectrum.
-Few patterns will help the eye rest by breaking up space, particularly when solid colors in place.
+Few patterns will help the eye rest by breaking up space, particularly when solid colors are in place.